Continuity of Generalized Entropy and Statistical Learning: Introduction

 \subsection{Generalized entropy}

-The definition of Shannon entropy can be generalized via the following statistical decision making problem \cite{gunwald2004}.
+The definition of Shannon entropy can be generalized via the following statistical decision-making problem \cite{gunwald2004}.
 Let $\sZ$ be a space of outcomes, $\sA$ be a space of actions, and $\ell: \sZ\times \sA \rightarrow \R$ be a loss function.
 An outcome $Z$ is drawn from a distribution $P$ on $\sZ$.
-The decision making problem is to pick an action from $\sA$ that minimizes the expected loss.
-The minimum expected loss can be used as a definition of the \emph{generalized entropy} of distribution $P$ w.r.t.\ the action space $\sA$ and the loss function $\ell$,
+The decision-making problem is to pick an action from $\sA$ that minimizes the expected loss.
+The minimum expected loss can be used as a definition of the \emph{generalized entropy} of distribution $P$ with respect to the action space $\sA$ and the loss function $\ell$,

 which may also be written as $H_\ell(Z)$ when the distribution of $Z$ is clear.
 When there is a need to emphasize the role of the action space, we may use the notation $H_{\sA,\ell}(P)$ or $H_{\sA,\ell}(Z)$ as well.
 Examples of the generalized entropy include: \begin{itemize}[leftmargin=*] \item When $\sA$ is the family of distributions $Q$ on $\sZ$ (e.g. $Q$ is a PMF if $\sZ=\mathbb N$, or a PDF if $\sZ=\R^p$), the optimal action for the logarithmic loss $\ell(z,Q) = -\log Q(z)$ is $P$, and $H_{\log}(Z)$ is the Shannon entropy $H(Z)$ when $\sZ$ is discrete, or the differential entropy $h(Z)$ when $\sZ$ is continuous. \item When $\sZ=\sA=\R^p$, the optimal action for the quadratic loss $\ell(z,a) = \sum_{j=1}^p(z_j-a_j)^2$ is $\E[Z]$, and $H_2(Z) = \sum_{j=1}^p \Var[Z_j]$.
 In particular, when $p=1$, $H_2(Z) = \Var[Z]$. \item When $\sZ=\sA$ are discrete, the optimal action for the zero-one loss $\ell(z,a) = \I\{z\neq a\}$ is $\argmax_{z} P(z)$, and $H_{01}(Z) = 1-\max_{z\in\sZ} P(z)$. \end{itemize}